 The Pennsylvania Department of Revenue will assess all licensees, including Presque Isle Downs, their proportionate share of amounts represented by the borrowings, which are in the aggregate amount of \$99.9 million, once the designated number of Pennsylvania's slot machine licensees is operational.
 On July 11, 2011, the PGCB issued an administrative order which established that payments associated with the \$63.8 million that was borrowed from the Property Tax Reserve Fund would commence on January 1, 2012.
-The repayment allocation between all current licensees is based upon equal weighting of (1) cumulative gross slot revenue since inception in relation to the combined cumulative gross slot revenue for all licensees; and amounts paid each year will be adjusted annually based upon changes in the licensee's proportionate share of gross slot revenue.
+The repayment allocation between all current licensees is based upon equal weighting of (1) cumulative gross slot revenue since inception in relation to the combined cumulative gross slot revenue for all licensees and (2) single year gross slot revenue (during the state's fiscal year ending June 30) in relation to the combined single year gross slot revenue for all licensees; and amounts paid each year will be adjusted annually based upon changes in the licensee's proportionate share of gross slot revenue.
 MTR Gaming has estimated that its total proportionate share of the aggregate \$63.8 million to be assessed to the gaming facilities will be \$4.1 million and will be paid quarterly over a ten-year period, which began effective January 1, 2012.
 For the \$36.1 million that was borrowed from the General Fund, payment is scheduled to begin after all fourteen licensees are operational.
-Although MTR Gaming cannot determine when payment will begin, it has considered a similar repayment model for the General Fund borrowings and estimated that its total proportionate share of the aggregate \$36.1 million to all fourteen gaming facilities will approximate \$2.1 million, which has been accrued in the accompanying consolidated balance sheet at December 31, 2015.
+Although MTR Gaming cannot determine when payment will begin, it has considered a similar repayment model for the General Fund borrowings and estimated that its total proportionate share of the aggregate \$36.1 million to all fourteen gaming facilities will approximate \$1.9 million.

 The recorded estimate is subject to revision based upon future changes in the revenue assumptions utilized to develop the estimate.
-The estimated total obligation at December 31, 2015 and 2014 was \$4.3 million and \$5.0 million, respectively and is accrued in the accompanying consolidated balance sheet.
-MTR Gaming paid \$0.4 million in 2015 and \$0.1 million during the 2014 period subsequent to the Merger Date.
+The estimated total obligation at December 31, 2016 and 2015 was \$3.7 million and \$4.3 million, respectively and is accrued in the accompanying consolidated balance sheet.
+MTR Gaming paid \$0.4 million in 2016 and \$0.4 million in 2015.